 Let’s look at the accidentals, which will expose more interesting patterns in the harmony.

 The harmonies are events, and they are regulated by beats, as all musical events are.
-My tasks is to see the music this way.
+My task is to see the music this way.
 If I look at the phrase starting at measure 3, I could diagram it as a sequence of harmonies.
 I use Roman numerals to designate the harmonies, but the notation is not important.
 What is important is that this phrase is a sequence of harmonic events, one leading into the next.
 I want to understand how that is organized, so that it makes sense intuitively.

 I am now going to list several harmonic features I observe in the music.
 It is not so important that you understand each of these fully.
 I am listing them to show you the types of observations I make when looking at a score.
 Bear in mind that each of these must be understood in terms of beats.

 In measure 4, we see one F# in the left hand, and another in the right hand.
 This suggests to me that we are going into the key of G. Notice how the key of G is reinforced a few times.

 In measure 9, the F# goes back to an F natural, implying that we have gone back into the key of C. Because we are in the key of C, the F in the left hand resolves to an E in measure 10.

 - The C# in measure 10 indicates the key of D minor, as does the B-flat in the same measure.
 We can see the B-flat leading down to the F.

 The B natural tells us that we are going back into C major, and we can see a V7 chord here.